joesingo/jasmin-arc-py/doc/source/index.rst

 respectively.

 All outputs are downloaded to a temporary directory (in ``/tmp`` on UNIX platforms), and the path to this directory is returned.
-You may then move files to a more permenant location as required.
+You may then move files to a more permanent location as required.

 Indices and tables
 ==================